gaoadam/gaoadam.github.io/docs/projects/parallelized_wave_simulation_engine/parallelized_wave_simulation_engine.md

 At the heart of my wave simulation module is how a wave moves through space over time.
 Imagine we are trying to simulate a wave moving through a sheet of paper.
 There are sets of information that the simulation uses:

-* how high or low the sheet of paper is in different locations (ie wave amplitude)
+* How high or low the sheet of paper is in different locations (ie wave amplitude)
-* the properties of the paper itself (density, material etc) which determine the general speed of wave travel
+* The properties of the paper itself (density, material etc) which determine the general speed of wave travel

 I used the classic "wave equation" in 2 dimensions to simulate wave behavior: